hybridNeo/Rahul.SocialConnect/Readme.md

 * Facebook Publishing - Currently works for any NodeType.Depending on the NodeType Override can be wrriten.Currently Page/Headline/Text are supported by Default.
 * Twitter Publishing - Twitter Publishing Works and provides a link to the site along with the the tweet.
 * Preview System to show what the post will look like once posted.
+* Blogger posting for a simple Page/Document with a single headline and a Text field following it.feel free to create your own NodeTypes to support it better.
 ## Setup for Preview:
 * Include the Root.ts2 of this package in the Root.ts2 of the site.